Level crossings in the United Kingdom: MG – manually controlled gates

 These legacy gated crossings are locally operated by a signaller or other railway staff.
 They consist of wooden or metal gates that close against road traffic and may be operated by hand; operated by a wheel; driven by a motor; or more recently at Redcar, gates that are electrically telescopic.
 All motor-driven swing gates have been removed.
 When closed to road traffic, the gates are detected/locked and the protecting signal/s can be released.
 Some crossings are also provided with road lights that operate before the gates are closed.
 These crossings no longer meet current safety standards and are being renewed with more modern designs of barrier crossings.

-On some crossings, the gates are normally closed against road traffic, and are only opened to allow vehicles to pass.
-There used to be a lot of them on the Peterborough-Lincoln line; they've since been upgraded to MCB-OD.
+On some crossings, such as those between and on the Harrogate line, the gates are normally closed against road traffic, and are only opened to allow vehicles to pass.

 MCB – manually controlled barriers

 An MCB crossing is controlled by an adjacent signalbox where the signalman can view the road closure and determine that the crossing is clear before releasing the protecting signals.
 Normally an MCB crossing either has two full road width barriers or four half road width barriers that fully close the road.
 This type of crossing is typically provided with standard road-lights and alarms that operate when closing, though there are a couple of crossings without lights, one being at Arbroath.
 The first crossing of this type was tested at Warthill, North Yorkshire in 1952.